Physiology of marathons: History

 The first marathon was perhaps a 25 mile run by Pheidippides, a Greek soldier who ran to Athens from the town of Marathon, Greece to deliver news of a battle victory over the Persians in 490 B.C.
 According to this belief, he dropped dead of exhaustion shortly after arriving in Athens.
 Thousands of years later, marathon running became part of world sports, starting at the inaugural Marathon in the 1896 Modern Olympic Games.
 After around 40 years of various distances, the 42.195 kilometer (26.2) mile trek became standard.
 The number of marathons in the United States has grown over 45 times in this period.

 With an increase in popularity, the scientific field has a large basis to analyze some of the physiological characteristics and the factors influencing these traits that led to Pheidippides's death.
 The high physical and biochemical demands of marathon running and variation across finishing times make for an intricate field of study that entangles multiple facets of human capacities.

 Energy pathways during exercise

 Humans metabolize food to transfer potential energy from food to adenosine triphosphate (ATP).
 This molecule provides the human body's instant accessible form of energy for all functions of cells within the body.
-For exercise the human body places high demand for ATP to supply its self with enough energy to support all the corresponding changes in the body at work.
+For exercise the human body places high demand for ATP to supply itself with enough energy to support all the corresponding changes in the body at work.
 The 3 energy systems involved in exercise are the Phosphogenic, Anaerobic and Aerobic energy pathways.
 The simultaneous action of these three energy pathways prioritizes one specific pathway over the others depending on the type of exercise an individual is partaking in.
 This differential prioritization is based on the duration and intensity of the particular exercise.
 Variable use of these energy pathways is central to the mechanisms that support long, sustained exercise—such as running a marathon.